PPL-IIITA/ppl-assignment-CosmicCoder96/README.md

 ```
 python q10.py
 ```
->The generated couples will be stored in List_of_Couples.txt
+>The generated couples will be stored in couple-list.txt

 ## Logging details
 ###General text files (Get recreated when the questions are run)
-  * List of randomly generated boys : List_of_boys.txt
+  * List of randomly generated boys : boys-list.txt
-  * List of randomly generated girls : List_of_Girls.txt
+  * List of randomly generated girls : girls-list.txt
-  * List of randomly generated gifts : List_of_Gifts.cpp
+  * List of randomly generated gifts : gifts-list.cpp
-  * List of generated couples : List_of_Gifts.txt
+  * List of generated couples : couple-list.txt
-  * List of gifts given : List_of_Gifts_Given.txt

 ###Logging (Log file is permanent and maintains logs of all the executions)
  >It Maintains all the transactions which take place and logs them with timestamp.